 The Ukrainian government announced yesterday that it intends to use the China Stellar block to create a platform for its national digital currency.

-To Report The Ukrainian Ministry of Digital Transformation, Kevin Telegraph, announced on Monday that it had signed a memorandum of understanding with the Stellar Development Foundation (SDF) to use it to create a digital asset ecosystem for its national digital currency.
+To Report The Ukrainian Ministry of Digital Transformation, Coin Telegraph, announced on Monday that it had signed a memorandum of understanding with the Stellar Development Foundation (SDF) to use it to create a digital asset ecosystem for its national digital currency.

 The Central Bank of Ukraine has been conducting research in the field of national digital currencies since 2017.
 Oleksandr Bornyakov, Deputy Minister of Information Technology and Digital Transformation of Ukraine, has announced that the development of the country’s national digital currency will be based on cooperation between Ukraine and Stellar.
 He wrote in a statement: